 Plants tufted, bulbous, to c.70 cm high.
 Roots fibrous.
 Leaves linear, flat or concave, to c.
 80 cm long, 3 cm wide, withering before flowering time.
 Inflorescence erect, initially corymbose, typically elongated at maturity.
 Flowers 8–25; bracts lanceolate; lower flowering pedicels to 6 cm long, not much longer than the upper, fruiting pedicels erect, to 8 cm long; perianth segments 20–30 mm, not widely spreading, white; stamens c. one-third as long as perianth segments; ovary dark purplish.
 Capsule cylindric.
 Flowers spring.

 *GipP, *WaP, *Wim.
 Also naturalised in WA, SA, NSW.
 Native to the Mediterranean region and occasionally cultivated.
-Known in Victoria from an 1894 collection at MEL labelled simply 'Wimmera', a 1991 specimen from a cereal crop near Kaniva and a recent naturalised occurrence in grassland at Maffra.
+Known in Victoria from an 1894 collection at MEL labelled simply 'Wimmera', and a 1991 specimen from a cereal crop near Kaniva.

 |Bioregion||Occurrence status||Establishment means|

 |New South Wales|